Vintage 45-Star US Flag available for purchase at Res Ipsa Aspen in Aspen, CO. Please call to inquire (970) 239-4770

 Res Ipsa Flagship store in Aspen, CO

-If you're interested in finding out more information about purchasing any of the Res Ipsa vintage U.S. flags listed above, please email us for details & to be placed on our waiting list: firstname.lastname@example.org.
+If you're interested in finding out more information about purchasing any of the Res Ipsa vintage U.S. flags listed above, please call us (970) 239-4770 or email us for details & to be placed on our waiting list: email@example.com.

 Inspired by our travels to the great cities of the world, Res Ipsa is the destination for premium handmade travel and leisure goods.
 Our products are made carefully and responsibly with love.
 So whether you're far from home or returning there, travel with us!